 - Program Specifics

 - Experience: How much do the residents operate, and what sort of cases do they do?
 General surgery residency is as much about learning how to take care of patients as it is about learning to operate, so a resident who graduates with 1400 cases is not necessarily a better surgeon than one who graduates with 1100.
 Breadth of cases is also important.
 Generally speaking, academic programs send residents to the OR later in their training than community programs.
+There are minimum case requirements set nationally by the ACGME both set by year and by procedure type.
+Make sure there are no deficiencies or difficulties in meeting these requirements.
 Also ask about midlevel providers/physician extenders (NPs and PAs), because they are often the key to getting into the operating room as a junior resident.
 Finally, if you’re interested in teaching, it’s important to ask about teaching cases and autonomy, as you want to find a program that will allow you to lead a junior resident through a reasonable case by the time you are a chief resident.